 BuNGee’s sole purpose is to research on possible solutions, innovative technologies and deployment topologies.
 The European Commission Seventh Framework Program (FP7) funded project comprises of a network operator, equipment and antenna vendors, research institutes, universities and consulting firms all of which are committed to achieving a common goal under the leadership of Alvarion which is also the leader in designing the innovative system infrastructure.

-demarcates a new territory of speed after demonstrating a throughput of 1Gbps per square kilometers, which is way above the meager 100Mbps throughput that the current next generation LTE and WiMAX technologies support.
-BuNGee project
+The BuNGee project demarcates a new territory of speed after demonstrating a throughput of 1Gbps per square kilometers, which is way above the meager 100Mbps throughput that the current next generation LTE and WiMAX technologies support.

 This demonstration, which in the opinion of many was a success, took place in a highly populated high-tech industrial park around Alvarion’s offices, Tel Aviv, Israel, with a good number of reviewers on the witness on behalf of the European Commission.